 They engage in scientific customer value discovery to support current sales and marketing efforts.
 They’ll identify and measure potential value drivers along multiple dimensions (product, service, company, terms, operations).
 They also advise you and the sales team on the optimal price points to sell by product, customer group, and region.

 Average pricing teams conversely tend to be quite siloed and prescriptive with what they do and don’t do.
-They can be data-focused and see things through a formula for cost price when a profit percent is given.
-They also tend to focus on standard price-volume analysis and margin or price cost profit reporting.
+They can be data-focused and see things through a formula for cost price when a profit per cent is given.
+They also tend to focus on legal price-volume analysis and margin or price cost profit reporting.

 Thus, they often lack the curiosity to analyse high probability margin expansion opportunities for the sales teams, like cross-selling or new business opportunities.
 As a result, they struggle to achieve their target profit pricing goals.
 They don’t analyse and interpret key interactions between price, product mix, volume, discounts, customer value, and demand.

-A world-class pricing team is a highly regarded member of the executive leadership team.
+4. A world-class pricing team is a highly regarded executive leadership team member.

 They don’t need grand titles and status to get ahead in large organisations.
 In fact, they are change agents with a mindset for pricing for profit and value.
 They adapt their thinking, management style, and communications very quickly to achieve complex pricing and profit outcomes for the business.